 The only difference is that we use to be able to stay at one of their few RV sites at the Shady Dell.

 A few things have changed since we were here last.
-Fencing in Perth WA has been erected and no longer are RVers able to stay here.
+A fence has been erected and no longer are RVers able to stay here.
 The only overnights are for people who rent one of their many unique vintage trailers, buses and even a boat.
 We had head a rumor that there was going to be a drive-in movie theater here but we were only half right.
 The theater is on the other side next to Dot’s Diner which apparently hasn’t been opened since we were last here.
 We learned all of this from the owner who was working the office and surprisingly she recognized us from Facebook.

 Before we left town to head back to the slabs, we stopped for some ice cream in downtown Bisbee.